i-laird/Snake/classOverview.md

 ServerGame:
 - Inherits from Game
-- Hosts the game
+- Hosts the old.game
 - Communicates with ClientGame on other machine
 - TCP

 ClientGame
 - Inherits from Game
-- Does not host game
+- Does not host old.game
 - Commicates with Server
 - TCP